htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 In general, tracking process families is difficult to do reliably.
-By default HTCondor uses a combination of process parent-child relationships, process groups, and information that HTCondor places in a job’s environment to track process families on a best-effort basis.
+By default HTCondor uses a combination of process parent-child relationships, process groups, and information that HTCondor places in a job's environment to track process families on a best-effort basis.
 This usually works well, but it can falter for certain applications or for jobs that try to evade detection.

-Jobs that run with a user account dedicated for HTCondor’s use can be reliably tracked, since all HTCondor needs to do is look for all processes running using the given account.
-Administrators must specify in HTCondor’s configuration what accounts can be considered dedicated via the ``DEDICATED_EXECUTE_ACCOUNT_REGEXP`` :index:`DEDICATED_EXECUTE_ACCOUNT_REGEXP` setting.
+Jobs that run with a user account dedicated for HTCondor's use can be reliably tracked, since all HTCondor needs to do is look for all processes running using the given account.
+Administrators must specify in HTCondor's configuration what accounts can be considered dedicated via the ``DEDICATED_EXECUTE_ACCOUNT_REGEXP`` :index:`DEDICATED_EXECUTE_ACCOUNT_REGEXP` setting.
 See Section \ `3.8.13 <Security.html#x36-2980003.8.13>`__ for further